IMF warns UK growth could suffer due to EU vote

 The Fund predicted steady growth would continue over the next few years and that inflation should gradually return to the Bank of England's 2 percent target.

-For now, the Bank should keep rates at their record low of 0.5 percent until inflationary pressures become clearer, the report said.
-The risk of inflation overshooting the Bank's 2 percent target was less worrying than an undershoot, it added.
+For now, the BoE should keep rates at their record low of 0.5 percent until inflationary pressures become clearer, the report said.
+The risk of inflation overshooting the BoE's 2 percent target was less worrying than an undershoot, it added.

-Regulators led by the Bank should continue to be "prudent and intrusive" when it comes to overseeing the banking industry and the Bank should be given new powers to regulate small landlords who account for a third of gross mortgage lending.
+Regulators led by the BoE should continue to be "prudent and intrusive" when it comes to overseeing the banking industry and the BoE should be given new powers to regulate small landlords who account for a third of gross mortgage lending.

 (Editing by Gareth Jones)